RedPitaya/redpitaya-knowledgebase/learn_fpga/4_lessons/PingPong.rst

 *********

 Downloading bitstream and compiling the code is described in the previous lessons.

+If you have followed the steps this far - congratulations, you have just made a simple version of a pong game.
+To run it connect to your RedPitaya with a browser and launch your new application.

-When loading a bitstream, all blocks with the default size and position will be output:
+When loading a bitstream, all blocks with the default size and position will be outputs:

 .. figure:: img/PingPong12.png
     :alt: Logo